aws/aws-xray-java-agent/README.md

 ./gradlew build
 ```

-Now, the latest changes on master will be bundled into a ZIP file located at `aws-xray-agent-plugin/build/dist/xray-agent.zip`.
+Now, the latest changes on `main` will be bundled into a ZIP file located at `aws-xray-agent-plugin/build/dist/xray-agent.zip`.
 This ZIP file is structured the same as the one described in the [installation documentation](https://docs.aws.amazon.com/xray/latest/devguide/aws-x-ray-auto-instrumentation-agent-for-java.html#XRayAutoInstrumentationAgent-GettingStarted), so you can follow those instructions using this artifact.
 For example, if you'd like to extract the X-Ray Agent JAR and its dependencies to use in your project, you could run the following commands:

 ```bash
 cd aws-xray-agent-plugin/build/dist/